 Work from Home – the New Normal

-(COMING SOON: a 4-Part Guide To Working From Home )
+(A 4-Part Guide To Working From Home )

 This article provides an in-depth look at the hard impact and future implications of working from home for business operations nationwide resulting from the sudden and unanticipated disruption of the covid-19 pandemic.
 It explores the gradual changes in attitudes towards telework in the past that have now delivered some degree of preparation for the seismic shift to at-home employment.
 We include research suggesting that a full embrace of the “new normal,” when supported by appropriate tools and policies, may prove uniquely beneficial for management, employees, and the corporate bottom line.

 That optimism is supported through a close, historical examination of the forces that have shaped the evolution of business IT technologies – forces that will surely continue, not in spite of, but because of, the emergence of a virtual workforce.
 The unified communication innovations unleashed through the convergence of Internet and cellular systems, along with the increasing acceptance of, and dependence on, mobile devices for both personal and business interactions, has all but erased the distinction between the company office and the home office.
 However, as businesses relinquish control over what devices employees may use to connect with enterprise IT systems, they must accept the obligation to provide appropriate software and implement policies that control how those tools are used in order to create clear separation between personal and professional interactions, reduce work disruptions, and protect internal networks and data.
 This article addresses those challenges and provides a framework for assuring network security and employee compliance in a BYOD world.